Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Introduction

-Microservices have complex dependencies and invocation relationships that directly affect scaling and performance \cite{I26}.
-Effective dependency management and invocation path analysis can ensure better coordination during auto-scaling, preventing performance bottlenecks and fault propagation, and enhancing system scalability and reliability.
+Microservice applications exhibit complex inter-service dependencies and invocation relationships that have a direct impact on scaling behavior and end-to-end performance \cite{I26}.
+Incorporating dependency management and invocation-path–aware analysis into auto-scaling decisions enables more coordinated scaling actions, helping to avoid performance bottlenecks, mitigate fault propagation, and ultimately improve system scalability and reliability.